zulip/zulip-gci/request-remote-dev.md

 # How to request a remote Zulip dev instance

-Zulip is participating in this year's [Google Code-in][google-gci].
-To make it easy for participants to get started, Digital Ocean is providing virtual machines for participants.
+In some events and under specific circumstances, Zulip can provide you a virtual machine hosted in Digital Ocean, with the development environment already set up.

-Any Google Code-in participant may request a remote Zulip developer instance.
+To request a remote developer instance, ask a core developer to create it for you.

 ## Step 1: Join GitHub and create SSH Keys